koalalorenzo/blog/content/posts/202301-giving-it-back-to-what-is-worth-it/index.md

 the security and privacy of my email.
 SimpleLogin is also open source and can be self-hosted. :sweat_smile: _though I prefer to pay rather to run an email server!_

+# Services I am not paying anymore I have stopped paying for several
+subscriptions that I found were not worth the cost or no longer met my needs.
+One of those is Netflix.
+I used to enjoy the wide range of content that it offered, but over time, the content that I cared about was removed, and the new things are not interesting to me.
+I would rather not subscribe just for one single TV show.
+So, the trick "that show that keep you subscribed" does not work to me

+There is a service that I have been paying for more than 6 years now, and recently, I realized it was not worth it: ProtonMail, from being an end-to-end email provider, it became just a glorified encryption at rest with PGP that can’t keep up with features that others can.
+I used to appreciate the level of security that ProtonMail provided, but as time went on, I found that it was lacking in certain features that other email providers offered.
+Their support for open-source software was good, as well as their way of being transparent.
+Sadly, the dream of having end-to-end encrypted email turned out unrealistic unless everybody uses ProtonMail or PGP/GPG encryption in their client.
+This meant that my PGP key is only used at rest and to encrypt a limited number of emails from Facebook (really, that is the only service that allows to receive PGP emails).

+One that got in disuse is the Nintendo Switch Online: I rarely use my Switch since I got my Steam Deck at the beginning of this year.
+I found that the Steam Deck offered a wider range of games and better graphics, and it was more convenient for me to play on my computer rather than on my Switch.
+I also found that the subscription cost for Nintendo Switch Online was not really useful, and the included emulators are fun, but I never used them.
+So, I have decided not to pay anymore.

+The Danish postal system automatically notifies me and tracks on the official App when a new parcel is coming to my address or has my email/phone number.
+I found that the official postal service app was more convenient and more reliable than the Parcel App, that I was paying for.
+It supports Amazon and a lot of tracking services, so if you are not in Denmark, I strongly suggest it!

+Should we talk about dating apps?
+I have been paying for years for Grindr Xtra...  it has never been worth it, and NextDNS blocks Ads perfectly.
+I found out that the services offered were not that good and the app kept crashing and having issues.
+When I lost all my chats (yeah it is not a myth) I lost it and decided not to pay for the app.

+1Password is the worst one so far.
+Since they switched from an ultra-fast and stable native app to an Electron-based app, I uninstalled it and unsubscribed.
+It is clear that they are now focusing more on enterprise and business, but I am still annoyed about how they went for the money rather than for the UX and customer fidelity.
+I found that the new electron-based client was slow and bloated, and I didn’t like the direction the company was going in.
+After more than 10 years of using it and paying, after switching to their subscription model, I decided to cancel it.
+All it took was some messages with the CTO on
+Twitter: I felt not understood nor heard about keeping the native app running.
+I felt that 1Password switched from being customer-first to be money-driven and unsecure.